The best resource when you have to get a new roof over your head.

 5. Your roof has ice dams in the winter

-While rows of icicles might be pretty to look at during the winter, they can be a sign of a big problem.
+While rows of icicles might be pretty to look at during the winter, they can be a sign of a big problem, especially for homeowners in the Denver metro area.
 If your roof is not properly ventilated, heat from the attic can melt the snow that has piled on it during a storm.
 The melted snow runs off the edge of your roof or into your gutters, where the cold air refreezes it, creating an ice dam.
 This dams remaining snow, which likewise melts and then freezes behind the original ice dam, and this process will continue throughout the winter.

 The pressure of the ice can cause roofing materials to separate and pull apart, and then the melting snow begins to seep into the inner layers of your roof, soaking them and necessitating a roof replacement.

 6. You have uninvited animals in your home

 Squirrels, raccoons, bats, and other critters are often looking for a new place to call home.
 If you find them in your home (and know that you inadvertently didn’t leave a door or window open), it is likely that they got into your home via an opening in your roof.

 When you realize that you need to replace your roof (or think that it might be a good idea), one of the most important things to keep in mind is that any contractor you work with offers a warranty to guarantee their work.
 We’ll talk more about what to ask contractors in a little bit.

 What type of materials are available for roofs?